 The backbone of the XML data model, namely ordered, unranked trees, is inherently recursive and it is natural to equip the associated languages with constructs that can recursively query such structures.
-In XQuery [6], recursion can be achieved only via recursive user-defined functions a construct that admits arbitrary types of recursion and largely evades optimization approaches beyond "procedural" improvements like tail-recursion elimination or unfolding.
+In XQuery [6], recursion can be achieved only via recursive user-defined functions-a construct that admits arbitrary types of recursion and largely evades optimization approaches beyond "procedural" improvements like tail-recursion elimination or unfolding.

 In this paper, we explore a controlled form of recursion in XQuery, the inflationary fixed point operator, familiar in the context of relational databases [1].
-While less expressive than user-defined functions, the new operator embraces a family of widespread use cases of recursion, including forms of structural recursion and the pervasive transitive closure operator (in particular, it captures Regular XPath [29]).
+While less expressive than user-defined functions, the new operator embraces a family of widespread use cases of recursion, including forms of structural recursion and the pervasive transitive closure operator (in particular, it captures Regular XPath [28]).
 Most importantly, this operator admits an algebraic counterpart and systematic optimizations at the algebraic level.
 We present one such optimization.

-The DTD of Figure 1 (taken from [25]) describes recur-
+The DTD of Figure 1 (taken from [25]) describes recursive curriculum data, including courses, their lists of prerequisite courses, the prerequisites of the latter, and so on.